grodansparadis/vscp-espnow/README.md

 - [License](#license)
 - [Contribution](#contribution)

+_An initial note on [espnow](https://github.com/espressif/esp-now) vs. [esp-now](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_now.html).
+Below when we say **esp-now** it is esp-now as of the protocol developed by Espressif and is part of esp-idf.
+When we say **espnow** we talk about the component for espnow that is developed to sit over esp-now for more usability.
+Espnow also is developed by Espressif._

 ## Overview

-vscp-espnow implements esp-now for ESP32 nodes using the VSCP protocol for application level communication. vscp-espnow is using the [esp-idf framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).
+vscp-espnow implements esp-now/espnow for ESP32 nodes using the VSCP protocol for application level communication. vscp-espnow is using the [esp-idf framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).

 - All communication is encrypted.
 - VSCP level II events is used to control and share information.
 Giving a common way for equipment with different origin to work together.